-Most popular options are day tours in the countryside or the highland tours.
+The most popular options are day tours in the countryside or highland tours.
 Given the remoteness and the winter conditions, these horse rides might be better for advanced riders.
 As a horse aficionado, I am also eyeing the round-up riding opportunities in the summertime when the livestock moves in the mountains.

-We led our team of Husky dogs when we were in Canada, and loved our adventures with the dogs.
-Part of it was that the dogs were in top notch conditions and were treated very well by their owners.
+We led our team of Husky dogs in Canada and loved our adventures with the dogs.
+Part of it was that the dogs were in top-notch conditions and were treated very well by their owners.
 Given the opportunity and assurance about the dogs’ welfare, this is an experience we would redo in a heartbeat.
-The North, especially the Lake Mývatn area, seems to be a great place for dog sledding adventures in Iceland.
+The North, especially the Lake Mývatn area, seems to be great for dog sledding adventures in Iceland.

 Yes, kayaking!
-With so many fjords and lagoons to choose from, kayaking is a fantastic way to explore the unique landscapes.
-Most of the deep and narrow fjords of the Westfjords of Iceland provide with a safe and protected environment.
+With so many fjords and lagoons, kayaking is a fantastic way to explore unique landscapes.
+Most of the deep and narrow fjords of the Westfjords of Iceland provide a safe and protected environment.
 Other options include Jökulsárlón Lagoon in Vatnajökull National Park, Heinaberg Lagoon to kayak along tall mountains and massive glaciers.

 Iceland Attractions Map

-Maps vary on the activities and sites, and one of the challenges is to find one with names in English.
-Indeed, most online maps reflect the Iceland names.
-Referring to Google Maps is not advised as we keep reading that the data is not accurate.
-Taking a solid GPS device might be relevant depending on whether we plan on leaving the main roads.
+Maps vary on the activities and sites, and one challenge is finding one with names in English.
+Indeed, most online maps reflect Iceland’s names.
+Referring to Google Maps is not advised as we keep reading that the data is inaccurate.
+So as we would be going on a self-drive itinerary through Iceland, taking a solid GPS device might be relevant depending on whether we plan on leaving the main roads.

 The Road and Coastal Administration (IRCA) gives an up-to-date status in English on roads with webcams for viewing the real-time conditions.